E-commerce

 Catalog fixes, FAQ, automated messages

-To refine on-site measurement and content useful for campaigns, you can also rely on a clean setup of web pixels and on a careful reading of reports, without confusing correlation and causation.
+To refine site-side measurement and the content useful for campaigns, you can also rely on a clean setup of web pixels and on a cautious reading of reports, without confusing correlation and causation.

-Visits coming from social networks often arrive with short questions and little tolerance for waiting.
-A conversational assistant can respond about delivery times, returns, and product add-ons, and direct users to relevant recommendations when your catalog is large.
-Qstomy integrates with Shopify to bring together support, conversion, and e-commerce analytics: see the AI chatbot integration on Shopify, the e-commerce chatbot and AI customer support pages, as well as use cases tailored to your segment.
+Visits from social networks often arrive with short questions and low tolerance for waiting.
+A conversational assistant can answer questions about delivery times, returns, and product add-ons, and direct users to relevant recommendations when your catalog is large.
+Qstomy integrates with Shopify to bring support, conversion, and e-commerce analytics closer together: see the AI chatbot integration on Shopify, the e-commerce chatbot and AI customer support pages, as well as the use cases suited to your segment.

 Summary

-Setting up a social sales channel on Shopify is less a race for the number of apps and more a chain of quality: clean catalog, proper external accounts, disciplined installation, controlled synchronization, mobile testing, then measured assessment over 30 days.
-Three external references are enough to frame the essentials: Shopify documentation on online sales channels, Google Merchant Center product specifications for feed rigor, and CNIL guidelines on ad targeting when you link catalogs and campaigns.
-Keep this guide as an operational checklist; for multi-channel strategy, stick to the article social media sales channels.
+Setting up a social selling channel on Shopify is less a race to the number of apps than a chain of quality: clean catalog, correct external accounts, disciplined installation, controlled synchronization, mobile testing, then measured tracking over 30 days.
+Three external references are enough to frame the essentials: Shopify documentation on online sales channels, Google Merchant Center product specifications for feed rigor, and CNIL guidance on ad targeting when you connect catalogs and campaigns.
+Keep this guide as an operational checklist; for multi-channel strategy, stay on the article social media sales channels.

 FAQ